jzuhone/cluster_merger_catalog/source/faqs.rst

 ------------------------------------------------------------------------

 Mainly for lack of time, but also for lack of knowledge about the best way to go about it.
-If you have some ideas of other derived data products that may be useful, do not hesitate to contact `John ZuHone <mailto:jzuhone@gmail.com>`_.
+If you have some ideas of other derived data products that may be useful, do not hesitate to `hit up the mailing list <https://groups.google.com/forum/#!forum/gcmc>`_.

 I have some really cool data I'd like to include in the catalog.
 How can I do this?
 -----------------------------------------------------------------------------------

-If you have some galaxy cluster-related simulation data that fits within the goals of the catalog, pease get in touch with `John ZuHone <mailto:jzuhone@gmail.com>`_ and we can discuss getting it set up.
+If you have some galaxy cluster-related simulation data that fits within the goals of the catalog, please `contact the mailing list <https://groups.google.com/forum/#!forum/gcmc>`_ and we can discuss getting it set up.

 How do I cite the catalog?
 --------------------------

+Watch this space for a future journal reference.

 Is the data licensed?
 ---------------------